rezawikan/noted/GIT/README.md

 - `git branch -d bugs` : allows you to delete `bugs's` branch.
 - `git branch -v` : allows you to check the last previous commit.
 - `git log` : allows you to check list of previous commits.
-- `git clean -dn` : allows you to check all entires untracked changes.
 - `git reset --soft HEAD^` : allows you back to previous commit without deleteing all changes in current state.
 - `git reset --hard HEAD^` : allows you back to previous commit with deleteing all changes in current state.
 - `git branch branchname [-d/-D]` : allows you delete your branch. `-d` used for normal delete (it will check that the branch has been merged or not), while `-D` used for force deletion.

 #### Special for Unstaged Changes

-- `git restore .` : allows you to discard all changes to your last commit changes.
+- `git restore .` : allows you to delete all changes to your last commit changes.
-- `git restore file.txt` : allows you to discard changes on file.txt.
+- `git restore file.txt` : allows you to delete changes on file.txt.
+- `git clean -df`: allows you to delete untracked files.

 #### Special for Staged Changes

-- `git reset .` : allows you to remove all changes from the staged changes to unstaged changes.
+- `git reset .` : allows you to remove all changes from the staging area to unstaged changes.
-- `git reset file.txt` : allows you to remove a specific change from the staged changes to unstaged changes.
+- `git reset file.txt` : allows you to remove a specific change from the staging area to unstaged changes.

 #### New Features for 2.23 versions